 Made of heavy-duty material, Life Fitness G7 will be a long-lasting functional trainer.
 Its frame is well-coated to avoid scratches and damages.

-The weight stacks have two stacks of 150 lb weight, allowing you to engage in regular exercises with this machine.
+The dual 150 lbs weight stacks allow you to engage in regular exercises with this home training machine.

 The dual adjustable pulleys, which accommodate 20 positions, help the user perform up to 55 exercises.